pius-stud/advaced-persitent-threat/README.md

 - Command and Control center (CC): this is a bridge between the hacker and the target.
 - Target: this receives the command(s) choosed by the hacker, which is executed and its result is sent back to the hacker through the CC.

-Thanks to the implemented commands, the hacker could be able to get a list of the files in a choosen directory on the target's computer, to select one of these files and to encript it using asymmetric or symmetric cryptography.
+Thanks to the implemented commands, the hacker could be able to get a list of the files in a choosen directory on the target's computer, to select one of these files and to encrypt it using asymmetric or symmetric cryptography.